kadaan/consulate/README.md

 #### /verify/service/:service

->The `/verify/service/:service` route returns 200 if all Consul checks for the specified >service are in the PASSING state.
-Otherwise, a non-200 status code is returned and the >failing checks will be in the response.
+>The `/verify/service/:service` route returns 200 if all Consul checks for the specified service are in the `passing` state.
+Otherwise, a non-200 status code is returned and the failing checks will be in the response.
 >
 >##### Request
 >